whitecollaralgos/Algoways/playground/README.md

 ## Features

-- **Connection Management:** Configure your API Key and server URLs to connect to your local OpenAlgo instance.
+- **Connection Management:** Configure your API Key and server URLs to connect to your local AlgoWays instance.
 - **Real-time Watchlist:** Search for any symbol across exchanges and add it to a persistent watchlist.
 - **Dual Operating Modes:**
     - **Live Mode (Toggle ON):** Uses **WebSockets** for real-time data on the watchlist (LTP) and in the data panels (Quote, Depth).